YiLimath/YiLimath.github.io/_posts/2025-01-10-blog-post-2-Birational-KahlerMMP.md

 ## Note-3 Contraction morphism in the Kahler 3-fold MMP
 ---

-In this note, we will study the contraction morphism for Kahler 3-fold MMP.
-The existence of contraction morphism is one of the most difficult part of the Kahler minimal model program.
+In this note, we study the contraction morphism for Kahler 3-fold MMP.
+The existence of contraction morphism is one of the most difficult parts of the Kahler minimal model program.

 ### Flipping contraction under strong Q-factorial assumption